 Best plantations for wheelchair users and those with reduced mobility?

 While all of the plantations offer wheelchair accessible toilets and the modern buildings (visitor centers, cafes, shop) are accessible, the real challenge is accessing the interiors of the historical buildings.
 Most of the Charleston plantation homes and other historical buildings are not wheelchair accessible.

 The only plantation house that is currently open to wheelchair users is McLeod Plantation Historic Site.
 They can also sometimes do tours in a golf cart for those who are not able to walk the grounds for the tour, but they recommend contacting them in advance to be sure a staff member can accommodate.

-The factory tour and gift shop at Charleston Tea Plantation are wheelchair accessible.
+The factory tour and gift shop at Charleston Tea Garden are wheelchair accessible.
 Those who cannot climb the 4 steps into the trolley to do the trolley tour can call ahead to see if a tour can be arranged in one’s own vehicle.

 The main house at Drayton Hall is not currently wheelchair accessible, but all the other buildings are all wheelchair accessible including their museum, gallery, and slavery tour.
 There is also a video here and you can also about available supplemental materials for those who cannot do the house tour so you can see photos/videos of the interior.

 If you have specific needs or questions about accessibility at a plantation, I’d call in advance of your visit to avoid disappointment and to make any special arrangements as needed.